johnBuffer/MicroXML/README.md

 ```

 ## Limitations
-- Currently, MicroXML doesn't supports attributes in Tags declaration.
+- Currently MicroXML doesn't support attributes in tag declaration.
-- MicroXML doesn't tell you if your request isn't valid, it just crash :poop:
+- MicroXML doesn't issue a warning in case of invalid request, it just crashes :poop: